Open to: Grades 2 - 6

 Once students have successfully completed this course, they should be able to do the following:

 Culture information students will learn in this course include the following topics:

-Students will be attending online lectures twice a week via Adobe Connect.
+Students will be attending online lectures twice a week via Zoom.
 The lectures are one-hour long and will be held in the evenings.
 Each student’s assigned lecture time and days will be provided in the initial email he or she will receive from his or her instructor.
 Lectures are meant for students to better learn and to retain the new vocabulary, grammar, and cultural material associated with each lesson, and to also provide students with the opportunity to virtually interact with their instructor, teaching assistant, and peers.

 Additional one-on-one Skype phone calls for each student will also be scheduled for speaking and listening practice.
 The phone calls will be made in the evenings once a week.
 The phone calls will be with the instructor for 15 minutes and with the teacher assistant for 30 minutes.
 Students will be asked to converse in Spanish as best they can so that they can practice and perfect their Spanish conversational skills through one-on-one communication.
 Students must email their Skype ID to their instructor as soon as they create their account.

 Students will be taking quizzes via CTY’s Course Management System.
 This online Course Management System will provide the link to the recording of each lecture every week and copies of the lecture power points and additional links to available resources.
 Each student, however, will need a CTY student ID and a password in order to access the system.
 CTY Student IDs and passwords are provided in the course assignment email.